Icelain/acacia/README.md

 # acacia
-Leverage LLM's to analyze a repositories commit history
+Leverage LLM's to analyze a git repository's commit history